ajroach42/Docs/2017-01-09-Frank-Normal.md

 "Harker.
 Call me Minnie" she said in a voice that reaked of quiet authority.

 "Minnie it is then.
 Please, have a seat."
 I said, gesturing to a green leather sofa opposite my desk, and feeling for all the world like the most inaddiquit man that has ever lived.
-She was a looker, 5' 7", slim, pale, dressed to the nines.
+She was a looker, 5' 7", slim, pale, big red lips, dressed to the nines.

 She sat down, and looked at me expectantly.
 I realized I was staring.